GoInterject/GoInterject.github.io/wIndex/Diagnostics-ReinitiateInterject.md

 images: [
     	{file: "ReinitiateInterject", type: "png", site: "Addin", cat: "Diagnostics", sub: "Re-initiate Interject", report: "", ribbon: "", config: ""}
 ]
-description: "Re-initiate Interject" from the Diagnostics form sets up basic information for Interject to initialize for the first time.
+description: The "Re-initiate Interject" from the Diagnostics form sets up basic information for Interject to initialize for the first time.
 It will also reset any global settings and other settings if Interject has already been initialized.
 ---
 * * *

 ## Overview

-"Re-initiate Interject" from the Diagnostics form sets up basic information for Interject to initialize for the first time.
+The "Re-initiate Interject" from the Diagnostics form sets up basic information for Interject to initialize for the first time.
 It will also reset any global settings and other settings if Interject has already been initialized.

 ![](/images/DiagnosticsReinitiateInterject/ReinitiateInterject.png)
 <br>